 The health professional should assist the patient in rounding off and identifying the appropriate injectable dose on the pen.
+Ideally, patients should be prescribed and use a pen that can deliver the required daily maintenance dose in one injection.

 4.4 Administration